robertoAHenkel/aaron/002-build-knowledgebase.md

    - This is the orchestrator of our indexing pipeline - Here you find the crucial indexing logic and makes calls to the required services for sub steps.
    - Manages the entire flow from content extraction to embedding storage
    - Key methods:
-     - `processDocument`: Handles the complete indexing workflow
+     - `processDocument`: Handles the complete scrapign, extraction & indexing workflow
      - `processEmbeddings`: Manages batch processing of embeddings with retry logic

 4. **Document Chunker (`src/app/api/indexing/chunking.tsx`)**